(This article was originally published on the 23rd November 2018 and updated on the 22nd June 2020).

 Responsibilities of a loan guarantor

-Let us put in perspective the real role of a loan guarantor.
-A loan guarantor is not a co-borrower.
+Firstly, a loan guarantor is not a co-borrower.
 Being a co-borrower means you share equal responsibility with the principal borrower in the payment of the loan.
 In simpler terms, loan guarantors are legally bound to pay back the loan if the borrower is unable to pay.

 1. Ask the requesting party the purpose of the loan